About Us

 — Prof. Peter Singer Princeton University

-This website was launched from Queen’s Lane Coffee House in Oxford, where Jeremy Bentham first discovered utilitarianism:
+This textbook was launched from Queen’s Lane Coffee House in Oxford, where Jeremy Bentham first discovered utilitarianism:

 Queen’s Lane Coffee House